The Ultimate Guide To Men’s Polo Shirts

 Merino and cashmere styles tend to stay in the dark muted range of navy and charcoal, whereas cotton piqué takes dye very well so expect the whole rainbow.

-A number of brands include a contrast tramline on the collar and/or sleeves which lends the polo a more casual, sportier edge, or they’ll use tonal effects on the collar, placket and hem which provides a smarter finish.
+A number of polo brands include a contrast tramline on the collar and/or sleeves, giving it a more casual, sportier edge, or they’ll use tonal effects on the collar, placket and hem for a smarter finish.

 Patterned